evmcnb/quartz/content/Full/Heart Failure.md

 - Cardiac resynchronisation therapy - sync both chambers back to increase EF

 > [!warning] Diastolic Management
 > No concrete management for the management - need to **treat the underlying disorder**
 > - Some new evidence that MRA decreases hospitalisations but not mortality benefits
 > - SGLT2i $\downarrow$ cardiovascular death

+### Acute management

+In acute heart failure with hypotension, inotropes (e.g. dobutamine) be considered for patients with severe left ventricular dysfunction who have potentially reversible cardiogenic shock

 Surgical - heart transplant can be considered